Trimming Stability Selection increases variable selection robustness: Introduction

 It has been observed that single regularized models often tend to overfit which was the starting point for a more sophisticated concept that combines ensemble models with feature selection, namely Stability Selection (\cite{bu10}).
 Roughly speaking, in Stability Selection one considers subsamples of the training data, performs feature selection on each subsample and aggregates the models to get a final stable model at the end.
 Stability Selection can be interpreted as meta-algorithm for which algorithms like the usual Lasso but also Lasso variants and Boosting (\cite{hofner15}) can enter as base algorithm for feature selection.

 All non-ensemble non-robust feature selection algorithms, including standalone Boosting models, usually get distorted once the training data are contaminated.
 Safeguarding against such contamination is done by methods of Robust Statistics (e.g., \cite{maronna}, \cite{huber}, \cite{hampel}, \cite{rieder}).
-Although outlier detection strategies (e.g., \cite{rocke}, \cite{shieh}, \cite{filz08}, \cite{rous11}, \cite{rous16}) are extremely important for data cleaning so that a classical algorithm may be applied, robust learning algorithms can directly cope with contaminated data.
-The main idea (see \cite{huber}, \cite{hampel}) is to bound the effects of contamination by replacing unbounded loss functions like the squared loss by a loss function with a bounded derivative or, even better, by a redescender whose derivative tends to zero for large arguments.
-Robust techniques have successfully entered sparse feature selection like robust Lasso algorithms (\cite{rosset}, \cite{chen10a}, \cite{chen10b}, \cite{chang17}), robust $L_2$-Boosting (\cite{lutz}) and SLTS (\cite{alfons13}), among several other variants.
+Although outlier detection strategies (e.g., \cite{rocke}, \cite{shieh}, \cite{filz08}, \cite{rous11}, \cite{rous16}) are important for data cleaning so that a classical algorithm may be applied, robust learning algorithms can directly cope with contaminated data.
+The main idea (see \cite{huber}, \cite{hampel}) is to either bound the effects of contamination by replacing unbounded loss functions like the squared loss by a loss function with a bounded derivative or, even better, by a redescender whose derivative tends to zero for large arguments, or to assign less weight to suspicious instances.
+Robust techniques have successfully entered sparse feature selection like robust Lasso algorithms (\cite{rosset}, \cite{chen10a}, \cite{chen10b}, \cite{chang17}), robust $L_2$-Boosting (\cite{lutz}) and Sparse Least Trimmed Squares (SLTS) (\cite{alfons13}), among several other variants.

-A real problem, especially for high-dimensional data, are however cell-wise outliers (\cite{alqallaf}), so single cells are allowed to be contaminated, independently from whether the other cells in the respective instance are contaminated.
-For high-dimensional data, this can cause each instance to be contaminated while the fraction of outliers, measured in cells and not in rows, can still remain very low.
-This causes even the sophisticated robust methods that are tailored for row-wise outliers to break down since they can only handle at most a fraction of contaminated instances of one half.
-Nevertheless, there are already some algorithms that can cope with cell-wise outliers like the robust clustering algorithm that trims outlying cells from \cite{garcia21}, cell-wise robust location and scatter matrix estimation algorithms (\cite{agos15}, \cite{leung17}) and several regression approaches (\cite{bottmer}, \cite{leung16}, \cite{filz20b}).
+In practice, especially for high-dimensional data, cell-wise outliers (\cite{alqallaf}) are more realistic than case-wise outliers, so single cells are allowed to be contaminated, independently from whether the other cells in the respective instance are contaminated.
+For high-dimensional data, this can cause each instance to be contaminated while the fraction of outliers, measured by the relative part of contaminated cells and not of contaminated rows, can still remain very low.
+There are already some algorithms that can cope with cell-wise outliers like the robust clustering algorithm that trims outlying cells (\cite{garcia21}), cell-wise robust location and scatter matrix estimation algorithms (\cite{agos15}, \cite{leung17}) and several regression approaches (\cite{bottmer}, \cite{leung16}, \cite{filz20b}).
 There are also notable algorithms for detecting and imputing cell-wise outliers like the DDC from \cite{rous16} or the cellHandler from \cite{rous19b}.